leif-behrens/wiki-portfolio/tryhackme/challenges/itsybitsy.md

 ### 5. What is the full URL of the C2 to which the infected host is connected?

-The full URL is just the host and the URI that you can see in the log:
+The full URL consists of the host and the URI, as shown in the log:

 ![5_1.png](/thm/challenges/itsybitsy/5_1.png)